timbhiggins/timbhiggins.github.io/content/publication/paper_2/index.md

 ---
 title: "Subseasonal Potential Predictability of Horizontal Water Vapor Transport and Precipitation Extremes in the North Pacific"
 authors:
-- Higgins, Timothy B., Subramanian, Aneesh C., Chapman, Will E., Lavers, David A., and Winters, Andrew C.
+- Higgins, T. B., A. C. Subramanian, W. E. Chapman, D. A. Lavers, and A. C. Winters.

 date: "2024-09-01T00:00:00Z"
 doi: "10.1175/WAF-D-23-0170"